Mrahman141/fragments-ui/README.md

 - **next**: The Next.js framework for building React applications with server-side rendering and static site generation.
 Version: 14.2.9
 - **react**: A JavaScript library for building user interfaces.
 Version: ^18
 - **react-dom**: Provides DOM-specific methods for React.
 Version: ^18
+- **react-hook-form**: A library for building forms in React with validation.
+Version: ^7.53.0
 - **tailwind-merge**: A utility to merge Tailwind CSS class names with minimal hassle.
 Version: ^2.5.2
 - **tailwindcss-animate**: Tailwind CSS plugin to handle animations.
 Version: ^1.0.7
+- **zod**: A TypeScript-first schema declaration and validation library.
+Version: ^3.23.8

 ## Dev Dependencies